mpoint1920-lang/flutter-test-task/README.md

 <h1 align="center">Typicode Todo</h1>

 <p align="center">
-This project fetches and displays a list of todos from the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/todos).
+  This project fetches and displays a list of TODO items from the <a href="https://jsonplaceholder.typicode.com/todos" target="_blank">JSONPlaceholder API</a>.
 </p>

 ---